rust-lang/reference/src/inline-assembly.md

 ## Register operands [asm.registers]

 r[asm.registers.explicit]
-An explicit register operand specifies the name of a valid operand register that is not a reserved register, or an alias name.
+An explicit register operand specifies the name of a valid operand register that is not a reserved register, or an alias name of a valid operand register.
 Multiple explicit register operands shall not specify the same register or aliases of the same register.

 ```rust
 # #[cfg(target_arch = "x86_64")] { unsafe{